Skip to main content

 Ham-sur-Heure Castle, locally known as Château de Ham-sur-Heure, lies in the town of the same name, in the province of Hainaut in the Wallonia region in Belgium.

-In 1667, under Ferdinand de Merode, the castle was badly damaged and the keep was destroyed when it was sieged, without success, by French armies.
-Between 1669 and 1671 a protective rubble wall was built.
-But in 1689 the castle was again besieged by French armies.
-This time, even though there was strong resistance from a Spanish garrison based in the castle, Albert Maximilian, son of Ferdinand, was forced to surrender.
-The castle was partly destroyed.
+In 1667, under Ferdinand de Merode, the castle was badly damaged, and the keep was destroyed during a failed siege by French armies.
+A protective rubble wall was added between 1669 and 1671.
+However, in 1689, French forces again besieged the castle; despite strong resistance from a Spanish garrison, Albert Maximilian, Ferdinand’s son, was forced to surrender, leading to partial destruction of the castle.

-At the end of the 19th century the ruined castle was rebuilt by Louise de Rochechouart Mortemart and her daughter, Renée Victurienne de Merode, the wife of Charles-Jean d'Oultremont.
-This rebuilding, which lasted more than 20 years, drastically transformed the building and gave it its present appearance.
+At the end of the 19th century, Louise de Rochechouart Mortemart and her daughter, Renée Victurienne de Merode, who was the wife of Charles-Jean d'Oultremont, undertook extensive renovations.
+They transformed the castle and shaped its current appearance over more than two decades.

-During WW I Ham-sur-Heure Castle was visited by several distinguished guests including the son of the German Emperor, Wilhelm II.
-From December 1918 to January 1919, Edward VIII, the Prince of Wales, also stayed at the castle, while visiting the General Headquarters of the Australian Army Corps which were based at the castle.
+During WWI, the castle hosted notable visitors, including the son of Wilhelm II, the German Emperor.
+From December 1918 to January 1919, Edward VIII, then Prince of Wales, stayed while visiting the Australian Army Corps stationed there.

 Gallery